sirclo-solution/slate/source/index.html.md

 | api_secret | Yes       | string | api secret used to authentication|

 ### Request Body
+   Request body parameter must be in the form of JSON

    > This request orders parameter in body :

 ```json
     [